-In addition to being part of the Upstate Fellowship of Christian Writers group, I’m extremely blessed to be one of the “4 Corners” in a small writer’s accountability/critique group.
+In addition to being part of my local Word Weavers group, I’m extremely blessed to be one of the “4 Corners” in a small writer’s accountability/critique group.

 At the top, you’ll find pictures of what I pray the result of my writing to be, beginning with an act of worship.
 Also, that my writing will have a divine ripple effect much like a pebble being tossed into the water.
 One quote completes the board: “Write so that heaven is different.” – Lee Roddy.
 Thankfully, the results are all in God’s hands and out of mine.

 I feel incredibly blessed to share my little corner of the world with such amazing women like Carolyn, Cynthia, and Beth.
 Thank you, friends!

 So, how could you use a storyboard to get those creative juices flowing?

 Sign up for the monthly "Letter from The Tiny House on the Hill" and receive the latest seasonal gift, bi-weekly posts, creative biblical resources, and a monthly giveaway!

 I hate spam!
 Your personal information is safe and will never be shared.

 Love your board!!!!
 Can't wait to sit down and see what mine ends up looking like.
 You have set the bar HIGH!!!

 Thanks for sharing again.